livekit/livekit/README.md

 ### Test with example app

-Head over to the [example app](https://example.livekit.io) and enter the generated token to connect to your LiveKit server.
+Head over to our [example app](https://example.livekit.io) and enter a generated token to connect to your LiveKit server.
 This app is built with our [React SDK](https://github.com/livekit/livekit-react).

-Once connected, your video and audio are now published to your new LiveKit instance!
+Once connected, your video and audio are now being published to your new LiveKit instance!

 ### Simulating a test publisher